 Garden Reconstruction Fund

-The Cummer Gardens were severely impacted by Hurricane Irma and will be closed to the public.
+The Cummer Gardens were severely impacted by Hurricane Irma.
 While the staff, art collection, and building of the Cummer Museum of Art & Gardens were not substantially affected, the historic Cummer Gardens sustained extensive damage.
 The lower tier of all three formal garden spaces, which are listed in the National Register of Historic Places, remained submerged for more than 24 hours, resulting in the uprooting of plants, detached railing along the river, broken lighting, pervasive salinization of the soil, large amounts of debris, and significant impact to much of the physical infrastructure, including drainage, electric, fencing, and the well that services the landscape.

 Nearly $1 million has been invested in the gardens in recent years, including the restoration of the historic Olmsted Garden in 2013 and the English Garden in 2017, reconstruction of the Italian Garden Folly, relaying of brick pathways, updating of drainage systems, conservation of sculptures and fountains, fortification of the bulkhead, and installation of new bulkhead railing in 2016-2017.
 The Garden Folly structure, brick pathways, and English Garden fountain remain intact.

 Museum leadership is working with vendors and contractors to further assess the situation, make some immediate repairs, and create a plan and timeline to reconstruct the gardens.
 Additionally, staff is working with colleagues at other historic gardens as resources for best practices and to locate opportunities for funding.
 At this time, there is no projected reopen date for the gardens.